 I'm sure there are more resources than I'll ever realize - but for now, I hope to help another homeschooling family as they look for Canadian tools.

 How do I use this site?

-If you are looking for a resource in a specific subject, I recommend looking through the menu of subjects across the top of the site.
-If the subject you are looking for isn’t listed, check at the bottom of the page for a tag that matches.
+If you are looking for a resource on a specific subject, I recommend looking through the menu of subjects across the top of the site.
+If the subject you are looking for isn't listed, check at the bottom of the page for a tag that matches.

 I try to post as regularly as I can, several times a week.

 I invite you to join my email newsletter.
 I attempt to send out a short message early every other week.
 This is where I send out links to recent posts, reminders of challenges and activities, talk about homeschooling experiences, and share other news, sales, and offers.
 As a bonus, all my subscribers get access to a special printables library full of some of my post popular downloads - like LEGO challenge cards, Canadian history games and activities, Canadian vs. US spelling, and more.

 Since my goal for this site is to support other homeschoolers across Canada, I only allow advertisers that are relevant and helpful to my readers.
 I do share some companies that are American - such as Little Passports, because I feel that they have a great product.
 I also share companies that have digital and downloaded products that others might find helpful.

 Lastly, I'd invite you to check out my resources shop where any printables and curriculum I create to sell will be available, such as my Canadian Adventure - a virtual trip across Canada & Timelines of Canadian history.

 This blog has given me some unique opportunities to be a part of some other blogs as a guest poster, and also interviewed for news articles.
 Here are a few:

 How do I contact you?